 Day-1: Arrival: Arrive Kathmandu

-Day-3 Flight: Kathmandu (1,310m) - Lukla (2,840m).We will be taken to the airport for one of the great flights of the Himalaya.
-If the sky is clear during our flight, we will get our first views of Everest and the region in which we will be climbing.
-The Twin Otter aircraft will take us to the hillside village of Lukla, which is the start of our trek to Mera.
-Here we will meet our camp staff and porters.
-Camp (BLD)
+Day-3 Flight: Kathmandu (1,310m) - Lukla (2,840m).We drive to Kathmandu airport for one of the great flights of the Himalaya.
+If the sky is clear during our flight, we get our first views of Everest and the region in which we will be climbing.
+The Twin Otter aircraft takes us to the hillside village of Lukla, which is the start of our trek to Mera.
+Here we meet our camp staff and porters.
+Camp

-Day-5: ChutangaToday we take an acclimatisation trek up to around 4000m with views over the Dudh Khosi Valley and across to the Atwra La pass.
+Day-5: ChutangaThis morning we take an acclimatisation trek up to around 4000m with views over the Dudh Khosi Valley and across to Zatwra La pass.
 We return to Chutanga.
-Camp

 Day-6: Zatwra La Crossing (4320m)

-Today is a very lengthy steep 1300m ascent to the Zatwra Og then a short traverse to the Zatwra La pass proper.
+We start on a lengthy steep 1300m ascent to Zatwra Og then a short traverse the Zatwra La pass proper.
 If there is a lot of snow, you will need to make use of crampons to cross.
 At times there is the risk of avalanches.
 Once at the pass it is only a short steep descent to Tuli Kharka (which means big pasture.
 We camp above the Hinku valley.
 (4320m).

 Day-7:Trek to Hinku Valley.
 Continue to Khote (3600m)We ascend slowly passing through the jungle.
 We find virtually no human settlement on the trail.
-This will be one of our longest walking days, mostly downhill.
-We will traverse several flats and spurs until we gain our first view of Mera Peak.
-From here we will drop down into the isolated Hinku Valley.
-Eventually we will drop down into the humid, bamboo forests, before turning north up along the west side of the Hinku River towards Mera Peak.
-We will slowly ascend to Khote.
-Camp (BLD)
+This will be one of our longest treks mostly downhill.
+We traverse several flats and spurs until we gain our first view of Mera Peak.
+From here we drop down into the isolated Hinku Valley.
+Eventually we drop down into humid, bamboo forests, before turning north up along the west side of the Hinku River towards Mera Peak.
+We slowly ascend to Khote.

-Day-8:Trek to Thangnak (4350m)Today we will have amazing mountain views as we continue north up the Hinku Valley.
+Day-8:Trek to Tagnag(4350m)With amazing mountain views we continue north up the Hinku Valley.
 The trail gently climbs along the west bank of the Hinku River.
-Spectacular mountains, such as Kusum Kangari to the west and Mera Peak to the east, will be in view throughout the morning.
+Spectacular mountains, such as Kusum Kangari in the west and Mera Peak to the east, will be in view throughout the morning.
 Throughout the afternoon, we will traverse meadows and hill slopes, dotted with grazing yaks, until we reach the settlement of Tangnak (4,350m, 14,268ft).
 We are approaching the heart of the high Himalaya.
-Camp (BLD)

-Day-9: A day for acclimatisationWe trek up above camp to around 5,000 metres for views across to the Mera La and return to Tagnag.
-Camp.
+Day-9: AcclimatisationWe trek up above camp to around 5,000 metres for views across to Mera La and return to Tagnag.

-Day-10: A second acclimatisation day at Tagnag.Today is set aside for skills training particularly the techniques required for fixed lines and crevasse rescue.
+Day-10: A second acclimatisation at Tagnag.This is set aside for skills training particularly the techniques required for fixed lines and crevasse rescue.
 Camp.

-Day-12: Rest / Exploration Day for acclimatisationRest day for acclimatisation.
-You can explore around or climb up for a few hours and come back to the Base Camp for the night.
-(BLD)
+Day-12: Rest / Exploration for acclimatisationRest for acclimatisation.
+You can explore around or climb up for a few hours and come back to Base Camp for the night.

-Day-13:Trek to Mera La (5400m)Today we will travel a short distance, slowly ascending up onto Mera glacier.
-The climb is initially steep, but flattens out as we reach the crest of the glacier.
+Day-13:Trek to Mera La (5400m)Hike a short distance, slowly ascending up onto Mera glacier.
+The climb is initially steep, but flattens out as we reach the glaciers crest.
 We will traverse a long flat on top of the glacier as we make our way to the pass, called Mera La (5,400m, 17,710ft).
 From here, the views are stunning.
-Crevasse fields gently stretch out in front of the pass and we are literally enclosed by a ring of jagged peaks and blue-green glaciers.
+Crevasse fields gently stretch and we are literally enclosed by a ring of jagged peaks and blue-green glaciers.
 The remaining route up to the summit of Mera Peak is clearly visible.
 We will have lunch at Mera La and spend the afternoon relaxing and staying warm.
-Camp (BLD)

-Day-16: Summit Mera Peak (6,654 m)Today we go to the summit at 21,830 ft from where the views of Pumori (7,161 m) Lhotse (8,516 m), Makalu (8,463 m), Lobuche (6,145 m) Cho Oyu (8,201 m) are spectacular.
-We will depart high camp before dawn.
-The climb up to the higher northern summit is straight forward, but will take 6-7 hours.
+Day-16: Summit Mera Peak (6,654 m)Today we climb to the summit of Mera Peak at 21,830 ft from where the views of Pumori (7,161 m) Lhotse (8,516 m), Makalu (8,463 m), Lobuche (6,145 m) Cho Oyu (8,201 m) are spectacular.
+We will depart Mera high camp before dawn.
+The climb up to the higher northern summit is straight forward, but it takes 6-7 hours.
 The reward is one of the world's most spectacular mountain views, including Everest and Lhotse just to the north, Cho Oyu to the northwest, and Kanchenjunga and Makalu to the east.
-We will then make our way down to the Hongu Valley and camp for the night.
-(BLD)
+We then make our way down to the Hongu Valley and camp for the night.

-Day-17: Hongu ValleyToday we head up into the upper yak pastures of this incredibly remote valley.
+Day-17: Hongu ValleyWe head up into the upper yak pastures of this incredibly remote valley.
 The giant flanks of Chamlang dominate on our left, and the spire of Baruntse comes into view beyond.
 The terrain is remarkably barren with a wide valley floor.
-Overnight in camp.

-Day-18: Panch Pokhari - 5400m.Today we pass beneath the giant west face of Chamlang we follow the Hongu Khola and finally the Hongu Glacier to the holy site of Panch Pokhri (five lakes).
+Day-18: Panch Pokhari - 5400m.We pass beneath the giant west face of Chamlang we follow the Hongu Khola and finally the Hongu Glacier to the holy site of Panch Pokhri (five lakes).
 Camp.